VegardMaao/development-platforms/src/assets/baas/pocketbase/pocketbase-case-study.md

 The biggest disadvantage of PocketBase is that it can only scale vertically, meaning that the only way to scale up your project is to have a more powerful server.
 Or to put it simply, bigger volumes of traffic requires a bigger computer.
 However, this is not the end of the world, as most applications are unlikely to grow beyond what can be handled with vertical scaling.

 Another disadvantage is that PocketBase is entirely self-hosted, unlike Supabase which offers a 25 dollar per month hosting option.
-However, as mentioned above, this can be remedied by hosting using Linode, Digtal Ocean or a similar service.
+However, as mentioned above, this can be remedied by hosting using Linode, PocketHost.io or a similar service.
 You can even set up your own server if you like.

 ## Conclusion: